 State Archives: Only Nevada State Archives staff will produce photocopies requested by state agency personnel or the general public.

-All photocopies, scans, or reader-printer copies made for the public are $.10 per page after the first thirty (30) free pages.
+All photocopies, scans, or reader-printer copies made for the public are $.10 per page (B&W only) after the first thirty (30) free pages.

 Mail, e-mail, or fax requests will be invoiced and payment must be received prior to starting any copy work.